Clove: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 Nature of Clove

 The fragrant flower bud of the clove tree is known as a clove.
 Each bud has many chemical constituents that each contribute to its special qualities.
-Eugenol, which makes up between 70% and 90% of the essential oil extracted from cloves, is the most notable of these substances.
+Eugenol, which makes up between 70% and 90% of the extracted from cloves, is the most notable of these substances.
 Eugenol is a phenylpropanoid, which is what gives clove its distinctive aroma and many beneficial properties.

 Magnesium sources.